Searcher121978/Network-File-Shares-and-Permissions/README.md

-#  Microsoft-Azure-Network File Shares and Permissions(Video below)
+#  Microsoft-Azure-Network File Shares and Permissions instructions
- Microsoft-Azure-ONetwork File Shares and Permissions (Video below)
+ Microsoft-Azure-ONetwork File Shares and Permissions instructions

 Create some sample file shares with various permissions